Early adventures in ZIO land

 This pipe architecture doesn’t do anything until data starts flowing through it.
 That is until we “run” it with the “effects engine”.

-In a nutshell this is what a ZIO[-R, +E, +A] is about.
+is about.
 Of course, I’m over-simplifying things, there is a lot more depth packed into this apparently basic construct.

-But this blog is not meant to be a ZIO tutorial, so let’s talk about some practical experience with it :wink:
+But this blog is not meant to be a ZIO tutorial, so let’s talk about some practical experience with it

 The application